PennyLaneAI/pennylane/doc/introduction/interfaces.rst

     If not specified, the default differentiation method is ``diff_method="best"``.
 PennyLane will attempt to determine the *best* differentiation method given the device and interface.
-    Typically, PennyLane will prioritize device-provided gradients, backpropagation, parameter-shift rule, and finally finite-differences, in that order.
+    Typically, PennyLane will prioritize device-provided gradients, backpropagation, parameter-shift rule, and finally finite differences, in that order.

 Gradient transforms